amboar/amboar.github.io/_posts/2019-08-30-bitbake-and-git-submodules.md

 ---
+title: Bitbake and Git Submodules Done Right
 author: Andrew
 ---

-## Bitbake and Git Submodules Done Right

 A part of OpenBMC has a use-case where we needed to build a project composed of multiple repositories arranged as submodules with a submodule tree depth